WHAT IS THE DIFFERENCE BETWEEN RICE NOODLES AND VERMICELLI NOODLES?

 The benefits of Dulse include, for example, high levels of protein and fiber.
-Dulse is a nutrient-rich red algae that has become increasingly popular in health food circles due to its numerous nutrition properties.
-More and more experts are advising people to implement sea greens into their diets, including dulse.
+In addition, dulse is a nutrient-rich red alga that has become increasingly popular in health food circles due to its numerous nutrition properties.
+As a result, more and more experts advise people to implement sea greens into their diets, including dulse.

-LEMONGRASS TOFU IS A PERFECT ADDITION FOR VIETNAMESE NOODLES
+LEMONGRASS TOFU IS A PERFECT ADDITION TO VIETNAMESE NOODLES

 Even though I made Lemongrass Tofu for this Vietnamese noodle recipe, I also use it in my Vegan Tom Kha Gai Coconut Soup, Vegan Thai Tahini Veggie Noodle Bowls, or Yum Yum Noodles.
-Whatever Asian dish you love, try adding a little Lemongrass Tofu.
+So whatever Asian dish you love, try adding a little Lemongrass Tofu.